DasMonkey/MindlyAI/README.md

 4. Click "Apply" to fix instantly

 **Features:**
-- ✅ Automatic error detection
+- ✅ Automatic error detection using Built-in AI (runs locally)
 - ✅ Visual feedback with underlines
 - ✅ Hover suggestions with explanations
 - ✅ One-click corrections
-- ✅ Smart caching to minimize API calls
+- ✅ Privacy-first: No data sent to cloud
+- ✅ Works offline when Built-in AI is available

 ### 🎤 Call Mindy - Voice AI Assistant
 Have natural voice conversations with AI about any webpage: